jbcodeforce/ML-studies/docs/data/features.md

 X = X_full.select_dtypes(exclude=['object'])
 ```

-Assess number of missing values in each column:
+Assess number of missing values in each column.
+Pandas offers capabilities to easily assess missing cell in a matrix:

 ```python
 missing_val_count_by_column = (X_train.isnull().sum())
 print(missing_val_count_by_column[missing_val_count_by_column > 0])
 ```

-Avoid dropping a column when there are some missing values, except if the column has a lot of them
-and it does not seem to bring much more impact to the result.
+Avoid dropping a column when there are some missing values, except if the column has a lot of them, and it does not seem to bring much more impact to the result.

 ```python
 # Get names of columns with missing values